Nelson00011/PyBay2025/README.md

 ## Resources:
 - Speaker Link List with the Daily [Agenda](https://pybay.org/speaking/talk-list-2025/)
-- [Woman Who Code](https://womenwhocode.com/) are an additional community
+- [Woman Who Code](https://womenwhocode.com/) are an additional community members
-- [Instalily](https://instalily.ai/) is the first platform for hiring vertical AI Teammates, called InstaWorkers™:
+- [Instalily](https://instalily.ai/) is the first platform for hiring vertical AI Teammates, called **InstaWorkers™**:
-    - InstaWorkers™ help human teams achieve superhuman outcomes at scale: increased revenue, reduced costs, and improved service.
+    - **InstaWorkers™** help human teams achieve superhuman outcomes at scale: increased revenue, reduced costs, and improved service.

 ## Contact:
 <!--- You can add in your linkedin, medium, stack overflow, dev.to account, etc. here --->